-If you are making monthly payments on a home mortgage and finding yourself with extra cash at the same time — maybe because you’re making more money than when you first bought your house — paying more of the principal you owe can offers many financial benefits.
+If you're making monthly payments on a home mortgage and finding yourself with extra cash at the same time—maybe because you’re making more money than when you first bought your house—paying more of the principal you owe can offers many financial benefits.
 The idea is that, while keeping the same mortgage on the same terms, you simply elect to add extra dollars onto your payment, whether on a one-time basis, off and on when you feel like it, or on a disciplined, regular basis.

-(Don’t even think about doing this if you still have other high-cost debts to pay off!
+(Don’t even think about doing this, however, if you have other high-cost debts to pay off!
 Credit card interest rates typically run at double or triple that of most home mortgage loans.
 Any extra cash you bring in should go toward paying off those balances first.)

 While you’re at it, if your down payment was low enough that you had to purchase private mortgage insurance (PMI), paying down the mortgages early will help you end this obligation.